wp-plugins/enhanced-admin-bar-with-codex-search/readme.txt

 * Added an option to add a custom menu to the Admin Bar from the built-in WordPress menu system.

 == Upgrade Notice ==

+= 2.0.5 =
+Fixes bug where only one custom post-type would display.
+Also now works for user roles other than Admins.
+Props to [@underblob](https://twitter.com/underblob)

 = 2.0.4 =
 Fixed broken image link, and fixed some WP_DEBUG errors.